firework4lj/DCSWCapstone/readme.txt

 For the monitoring code (DCSWMonitoringApp):
 1.)
 Open the .sln file located in the DCSWMonitorApp folder in Visual Studio 2.)
 Click "Start"
 3.)
 The monitoring app should open.
-If no hardware is connected, it will throw errors, simply click okay on or close these.
+If no hardware is connected, it will throw errors, simply click okay or close these.
 It should then display NULL for all the data points.